Share this

 It’s important to note that title insurance addresses issues existing before the policy issuance date.
 Therefore obtaining a title report and addressing any concerns beforehand is crucial.
 This proactive approach can help you negotiate insurance terms and ensure a closing process.

-For advice on selecting the title insurance coverage tailored to your circumstances, consult with your real estate broker or attorney.
+For advice on selecting the title insurance coverage tailored to your circumstances, consult your real estate broker or attorney.
 Their expertise will assist you in navigating this procedure and making informed decisions.

 A Preliminary Title Report is crucial, for a stress-free home selling process.
 This report offers an overview of the title’s status highlighting any issues that could disrupt the sale, such as liens, easements, or encumbrances.
 By obtaining this report you can proactively address any issues that may arise thus preventing complications during the closing phase.

 Additionally, the Preliminary Title Report provides insights for negotiations.
 It allows you to establish ownership of the property bolstering your position when negotiating terms with buyers.
 In essence, acquiring a Preliminary Title Report is not a requirement.
 It’s a decision that empowers you as a home seller to negotiate effectively and finalize deals smoothly.
-Remember to work with your real estate agent or lawyer for guidance on interpreting the report and devising negotiation tactics.
+Remember to work with your lawyer for guidance on interpreting the report and devising negotiation tactics.